az-art/vm-arch/README.md

 * `ssh_timeout`: specify for how long packer will try to access VM (default: 60m).

-## how to start the build process locally
+## How to start the build process locally
 (Optional) Edit the `archlinux-x86_64.json` of `ARG` variable in a Makefile before you start the build.

 Execute following commands: